 Attendance Policy

 The attendance policy for the team is as follows.
-Attendance for normal class lectures falls under personal responsibility.
+Attendance of normal class lectures fall under personal responsibility.
 Team members are responsible for attending general meetings on Tuesdays and Thursdays during the excess allotted lecture time.
-If a member must miss either an in-class or outside group meeting, they should notify the rest of the team in the Microsoft Teams chat.
+If a member must miss either an in-class or outside group meeting, they should notify the rest of the team in the Microsoft Teams chat prior to class time.
 If the team feels as though a team member has been negligent towards their group work or participation, the other team members can agree to give that member a strike.
 The team must notify that member when he or she has been given a strike.
 After two strikes against a single individual, a team intervention and meeting will be held to discuss how to fix the issue.
-If an individual is given a third strike, external support will be sought through Dr. McConomy and the teaching assistants on possible solutions.
+If an individual is given a third strike, external support will be sought out from Dr. McConomy and the teaching assistants on possible solutions.
 The use of vacation days for a team assignment must be agreed upon unanimously by all team members.
 All team members are expected to hold 1 vacation day a semester in reserve for group assignment use.

 Contacting Dr. McConomy